Weighting summary report

 This section describes how to check reports for respondent weighting during & after weights have been calculated in QPSMR Companion.
 For further information, see Weighting respondents for an overview of rim/target weighting.

-Assuming that the weights have been calculated to the required precision, you should check the summary report.
+Assuming that the weights have been calculated to the required precision, you should check the weighting report.
 For each target it shows: